 - i) The acquisition and rehabilitation of foreclosed and abandoned single-family and multifamily residential properties by subgrantees will be funded through a loan with the Department.
-Initial awardees must sell or lease properties to eligible Low, Moderate, and Middle Income households within six (6) months of completion of rehabilitation or November 30, 2013, whichever is sooner. - ii) A home or residential must meet the HUD definition of foreclosed. - iii) The purchase and rehabilitation of abandoned property may be funded if either 1) mortgage, tribal leasehold, or tax payments are at least 90 days delinquent, or b) a code enforcement inspection has determined that the property is not habitable and the owner has taken no corrective action within 90 days of notification of the deficiencies, or c) the property is subject to a court-ordered receivership or nuisance abatement related to abandonment pursuant to local law. - iv) Homes must be re-sold to eligible households at a price no higher than the cost to acquire and rehabilitate the property.
+Initial awardees must sell or lease properties to eligible Low-to-Moderate, and Middle Income households within six (6) months of completion of rehabilitation or November 30, 2012, whichever is sooner.
+Later awardees must sell or lease six (6) months after completion of rehabilitation or November 30, 2013, whichever is sooner. - ii) A home or residential must meet the HUD definition of foreclosed or abandoned. - iii) Homes must be re-sold to eligible households at a price no higher than the cost to acquire and rehabilitate the property. - iv) Rehabilitated residential property must result in permanent housing. - v) Rehabilitation includes activities and related costs as described in 24 CFR §570.202(b), but limited to the improvement or modification of an existing residential property through an alteration, addition, or enhancement including the demolition of an existing residential property and the reconstruction (rebuilding of a structure on the same site in substantially the same manner) of residential property.

-- v) Rehabilitated residential property must result in permanent housing. - vi) Rehabilitation includes activities and related costs as described in 24 CFR §570.202(b), but limited to the improvement or modification of an existing residential property through an alteration, addition, or enhancement including the demolition of an existing residential property and the reconstruction (rebuilding of a structure on the same site in substantially the same manner) of residential property. - vii) Abandoned and foreclosed properties that have been purchased and rehabilitated, or reconstructed under this activity may be eligible for financing under the same terms and conditions described under Use A-Financing Mechanisms. - viii) Activity Delivery Cost Limits: Activity Delivery costs for acquisition-only activities will be limited to 15% of the NSP non-administrative costs per housing unit or property.
+- vi) Abandoned and foreclosed properties that have been purchased and rehabilitated, or reconstructed under this activity may be eligible for financing under the same terms and conditions described under Use A-Financing Mechanisms. - vii) Activity Delivery Cost Limits: Activity Delivery costs for acquisition-only activities will be limited to 15% of the NSP non-administrative costs per housing unit or property.
 Purchase and Rehabilitation and Rehabilitation only projects will be limited to 20% of the NSP non-administrative costs per housing unit or property.